sallynorthmore/the-switch/src/pages/blog/2018-12-01-starting-out.md

 But, I’d always meant to get around to reading Foer, so I gave it a shot.

-What ensued surprised me: a journey that I hope to chronicle here on how I attempt to live a life that is kinder to the planet: with less plastic, less meat, fewer pollutants.
+What ensued surprised me: a journey that I hope to chronicle here on how I attempt to live a life that is kinder to the planet.

+Less plastic, less meat, fewer pollutants.